VirusDecode-project/bioinformatics/README.md

-# VirusDecode Bioinformatics
+# VirusDecode Bioinformatics Toolkit

-This repository implements bioinformatics functionalities for the VirusDecode project, focusing on sequence alignment using Python and MUSCLE.
-We also use opensource LinearDesign as well.
+This repository contains the bioinformatics tools and scripts that are part of the VirusDecode project, an open-source initiative aimed at streamlining virus sequence analysis to support rapid mRNA vaccine development.
+The tools in this repository facilitate efficient genome analysis, enabling researchers to respond quickly to viral mutations.

 ## Development Environment